Classifying covering types in homotopy type theory: Applications

 \subsection{Coverings of lens spaces}

 Lens spaces were defined in homotopy type theory by the authors of this paper in~\cite{lens}.
 We briefly recall here their definition.
-Given natural numbers $l$ and $n$ with $l$ prime with $n$, we write
+Given natural numbers $l$ and $n$ with $l$ relatively prime to $n$, we write

 for the pointed map sending $\Sloop$ to the loop in $\B\Z_m$ corresponding to $l:\Z_m$.
 We have a fiber sequence

 which is obtained by delooping the exact sequence $

 $, see \cite[Section 6.2]{lens}.